Novak Djokovic's Australia controversy timeline

 -- The incident sparks an immediate spat.
 Serbia President Aleksandar Vucic says he spoke with Djokovic over the phone and told him that "the whole of Serbia is with him and that our authorities are undertaking all measures in order that maltreatment of the world's best tennis player ends as soon as possible".

-The player's father, Srdjan said his son was "held captive for five hours".
+The player's father Srdjan says his son was "held captive for five hours".

 -- However, Djokovic's long-time rival and fellow 20-time major winner Rafael Nadal says: "He made his own decisions and everybody is free to take their own decisions, but then there are some consequences."